praesongprasit/EventSiteTest/src/speakers/adam-howard.md

 </p>

 <p>
-The Second Step, needed to build on the momentum of that first one.
+The Second step needed to build on the momentum of that first one.
 So Xero remained kind of a hopelessly large place and I was still just one person trying to enable a company with you know probably close to a thousand engineers, across a